“Having problems with bees?”

 Sometimes when you think you’re being bothered by a Honey bee it’s not a Honey bee at all but a yellow jacket!
 Many people really can’t distinguish the difference between a honey bee, yellow jacket, bumble bee, carpenter bee, wasp or hornet.

 I receive many calls asking me to remove a honey bee nest when actually it is a yellow jacket nest or a bald-faced hornets nest.
-(See photo below)
+(See photo at right)

 I think the biggest problem is not the insects but the people who see them.
 The old saying “Out of sight…out of mind” is so true.
 I also believe “If you look for trouble you’ll find it”